Zequez/logseq-vault/pages/Gaia's Tech Team Gameworld.md

 - ## Intended Outcome: Purpose
 -
 - ## First Attempt
 	- Alright, so my purpose here is to give people the tools to harness the power of the Internet in the service of Gaia.
-So I'll be demostrating guiding the flow of web app development so that together we can create web/apps as digital tool to enhance gameworlds.
+So I'll be demonstrating a flow of web app development that's easy to get into, and allows us to work together to co-create digital tooling that can enhance gameworlds.
 -
 -
 -